wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2022-2023 Rulebook.md

 ### Matches

 There will be two or more matches a month held in the Thomas J. Watson College of Engineering and Applied Sciences Fabrication Lab - Engineering Building E1.
-Two or more teams will compete against each other at each competition, with the competition being live streamed.
+Two or more teams will compete against each other at each competition, with the competition being live-streamed.

 Dates for matches and tournaments can be found on our public [WCRL Event Calendar](https://calendar.google.com/calendar/u/0?cid=YmluZ2hhbXRvbi5lZHVfZWllNDI5bHBuNGg1MWhzczY3bGxxYWNjc2dAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).